connorkuljis/block/README.md

  100% |███████████████████████████████████████████████████████████████████████████████████████████████| (90/90, 15 it/s) [5s]
 ```

-# Mission

-Spend less time on the computer and more time in the sun.

----

 > One must be concious of the time he spends on the internet.
 It should be an event.
 Coming onto the net.
 Endless information and oppportunity.